Cinematographer Roger Deakins, ASC, BSC, writer-director Frank Darabont and crew discuss the making of this classic tale of hope and human endurance.

 That about sums up Deakins’ philosophy about cinematography.
 “Everything hangs together and does relate to the story,” he adds.
 “Nothing stands out and disrupts the story.
 It’s not about the damn photography, it’s about the audience getting seduced into the story and these characters.”

-Deakins earned his first Academy Award nomination for his camerawork in this picture — which has been followed by 12 more over the years — and won the ASC Award for Outstanding Cinematography in a Theatrical Release, among other honors.
+Deakins earned his first Academy Award nomination for his cinematography in this picture and won the ASC Award for Outstanding Cinematography in a Theatrical Release, among other honors, for his work.